aditideveloper828/SportsTournament/README.txt

 # SportsTournament
 Game: Quadball

+Please Note: Our compiled Javadoc files are in the SportsTournament folder with our source code files

 To Import the Source Code to Eclipse:
 1. Create a new empty Java Project in your Eclipse workspace.
 To do this, you need to select File > New > Java Project.
 2. Right click on the "src" folder and select Import > General > File system.
 From this, select the game's files.
 This will make a copy of the game's files into the project